Terms of Business

 9.3 The parties acknowledge that the Australian professional standards legislation, including the Treasury Legislation Amendment (Professional Standards) Act 2004 (Cth), (“The Australian Professional Standards Legislation”) may apply in accordance with its terms in relation to our liability for loss or damage arising out of or in connection with the Services.

-9.5 To the extent permitted by law, we exclude all liability to you for loss of profits, loss of revenue, loss of opportunity, business interruption, loss of data, failure to realise anticipated savings or benefits, and for any other indirect or consequential loss or damage (whether or not we knew or had been advised of the possibility of such loss or damage) including, without limitation, costs and expenses, arising in any way out of or in connection with the Services.
+9.5 To the extent permitted by law, neither party shall be liable to the other for loss of profits, loss of revenue, loss of opportunity, business interruption, loss of data, failure to realise anticipated savings or benefits, and for any other indirect or consequential loss or damage (whether or not we knew or had been advised of the possibility of such loss or damage) including, without limitation, costs and expenses, arising in any way out of or in connection with the Services.
 This clause does not apply to any audit engagement undertaken in accordance with the Corporations Act.

-9.6 If you make any claim against us for loss arising out of or in connection with the Services or this Contract, liability for your loss and any amount you may recover will be apportioned having regard to the respective responsibility for the loss.
+9.6 If either party makes any claim against the other for loss arising out of or in connection with the Services or this Contract, liability for the loss and any amount recoverable will be apportioned having regard to the respective responsibility for the loss.

 9.8 Subject to clause 9.9, we have not made any, and to the extent permitted by law we exclude, all warranties, conditions or guarantees of any nature in respect of the Services or the satisfactory conclusion of the Services or with respect to the economic, financial or other results which you may experience as a result of the Services.

-9.9 Where warranties, conditions or guarantees or any other rights are implied into this Contract, or otherwise conferred by the Competition and Consumer Act 2010 (Cth) or other laws, and it is not lawful or possible to exclude them, then those warranties, conditions or guarantees or other rights will (but only to the extent required by law) apply to this Contract.
-To the extent permitted by law, we limit our liability in respect of such warranties, conditions or guarantees to, at your option, the supply of the Services again or the payment of the cost of having the Services supplied again.
+9.9 Where warranties, conditions or guarantees or any other rights are implied into this Contract, or otherwise conferred by the Competition and Consumer Act 2010 (Cth) including schedule 2 Australian Consumer Law (and equivalent state laws) or other laws, and it is not lawful or possible to exclude them, then those warranties, conditions or guarantees or other rights will (but only to the extent required by law) apply to this Contract.

 10. FEES AND EXPENSES